Building Your Home Voiceover Studio

 Mic Stands & Mounts

-Floor stand (tripod or weighted base⭐)
+Floor stand: tripod or weighted base⭐

 NOTE: You do not need headphones to record.
 You're not in a soundproofed studio where the only way to communicate with your engineer/director is through cans.
 I often record without them and use headphones only for editing.

-SOUND DAMPENING
+SOUND TREATMENT

 STRAIGHT TALK